The Problem of Individualism in Shakespeare’s Tragedy Macbeth

 The panorama of medieval Scotland, grieving under the restless wind and singing of the bitter tears of the sky, betrays an ominous sound, heralding the imminent collapse of the newly elected king in the fatal embrace of fate.
 Therefore, the concept of individualism is also preserved and even emphasized by the film effects and successful portrayal of Macbeth’s monologue.
 Although the mysticism of the Shakespearean legend is losing its ground to a bloody naturalism, this fact only enhances the idea of individualism.
 Polanski deliberately portrays the remains of the acts and scenes of the unbridled cruelty peculiar to Macbeth in a very realistic manner.
 The portrayal of such scenes shows that individualism reaches the level of unacceptability, which at once becomes evident to a spectator.

 Apart from Polanski’s adaptation, one cannot forget the recent one, which is a modern version of the tragedy of Macbeth directed by Justin Kurzel.
-The modern perspective chosen applies the existentialist philosophy that may be critical towards Shakespeare’s character.
+The modern perspective chosen applies the existentialist philosophy that may be critical of Shakespeare’s character.
 The internal conflict of the character exists only due to the assumption that a person has the value of the personal choice to decide whether to act on the evil or good side or both of them.

 You can buy book review on this or any other topic at 123HelpMe.org.
 Don’t waste your time, order now!